-Midwinter for her is just another occasion at which she has to smile&curtsey&dance, where she has to look and sound interested in what prejudiced nobles have to say, where she has to play the part of the perfectpolitemodestdutiful princess (that she is…right?).
+Midwinter for her is just another occasion at which she has to smile&curtsey&dance, where she has to look and sound interested in what prejudiced nobles have to say, where she has to play the part of the perfectpolitemodestdutiful princes.
 She's not absolutely sure of Lerant's background, but she has never seen him at court — so if he is a nobleman, which she doubts, he won't be at the festivities anyway.

 So she spends her time alone during the time leading up to the first night until her mother snaps that she had best stop moping and get ready for the feast.

 Black hair, blue eyes, named Lia, he repeats to himself as he sits beside Keladry and looks furtively around.
 None of the ladies he recognizes fit that physical description (not that he recognizes them for any disreputable reasons, Kel dear, merely from conversations he's had, of course.
-He's not defensive or anything — why would he be?
+Not that he's defensive or anything — why would he be?
 What are you suggesting?).

-Lerant is there himself – Raoul made him go (You're part of the Own, Lerant, you deserve to take a break and have fun.
-Or else.) – though looking very disgruntled and listening halfheartedly to his grandfather grumble about those gods-cursed progressives.
+Lerant is there himself, though looking very disgruntled and listening halfheartedly to his grandfather grumble about those gods-cursed progressives.
+Raoul made him go (you're part of the Own, Lerant, you deserve to take a break and have fun.
+Or else.).
 Dom can't help but snicker when Lerant's younger sister attempts to catch the attention of Prince Jasson and ends up with her wavy hair dipped in her soup.
 A questioning glance from Kel leaves him sober-faced again.

 The feast is just as boring as Lianne suspected (she would know best, she has lived the life of a diplomat since she was born, after all — perfectpolitePrincessLianne).
-She smiles graciously and nods and counts down the hours- 1, 2, 3.
+She smiles graciously and nods and counts down the hours.

 "And the one from King's Reach — oh Lerant, he's so handsome.
 Such dark hair and eyes, and so good with a sword, like a mysterious knight in shining armor from ballads!
 And have you seen Sir Merric of Hollyrose?
 Why, he has the nicest red hair..."

 Her brain hums uncomfortably.
 She doesn't want to think about Lerant (it's much too dangerous, don't get too attached, oh Lianne) but she does anyway.
-She thinks about his floppy hair and his half-smile and the way he caresses her face.
+She thinks about his smooth hair and his half-smile and the way he caresses her face.
 The way he looks at her like other men look at her crown (like she is the ultimate prize, like she is worth something — just for herself).